 How you can support International Youth Day

-This August, we mark International Youth Day 2022.
+On 12 August, we mark International Youth Day 2023.
 This day highlights the challenges that today’s youth face and celebrates the impact young people make on society.
 International Youth Day is now more critical than ever with the world’s largest youth generation.
 Young people now make up 16 per cent of the world’s population.

-Do you want to help support International Youth Day 2022?
-First, let’s look at how to celebrate International Youth Day and ways you can support young people around the world.
+Do you want to help support International Youth Day 2023?
+Let’s look at how to celebrate International Youth Day and ways you can support young people around the world.

 When is International Youth Day?